Ben's Engineering Blog

 let x: 2 = Math.floor(Math.sqrt(5));

 This applies to more functions than just that in Math.
 The following also applies to many other functions in the standard library.
-Here we see effects, this treated as a generic and constant functions at play:
+Here we see effects, this treated as generic and constant functions at play:

 const myObj = {